IPad kid

-A child on a bed watching an iPad.
+Many members of Generation Alpha have grown up with iPads from a very early age.

-iPad kid is a pejorative slang term typically used to refer to Generation Alpha children who appear to be addicted with phones or tablets, like the Apple iPad, and whom display negative behaviors as a result of said addiction.
-Although usage dates back to the 2010s, the term was popularized in January 2021 after a TikTok creator created a viral video criticizing the parents of "iPad children", and again in November 2023.
+iPad kid is a pejorative slang term typically used to refer to Generation Alpha children who are addicted to computers, mobile phones, video game consoles, and tablets, like the iPad, and who display negative behaviors as a result of said addiction.
+The usage dates back to the 2010s but the term has gone viral several times.

+Some school districts have faced pushback from parents for contributing to this phenomenon by requiring kindergarten and elementary school students to use iPads and Chromebooks at school and at home to complete schoolwork or homework.

 Description

-Besides being used to refer to children obsessed with mobile phones or tablets, it also commonly refers to children who seem to have a limited attention span or throw tantrums when not being able to use such technology.
+Besides being used to refer to children obsessed with mobile phones, tablets or any electronic device that has or needs a screen, it also commonly refers to children who seem to have a limited attention span or throw tantrums when not being able to use such technology.
 It can be used in both a positive and negative context, but is usually negative.